LightArrowsEXE/fansub-utils/README.md

 ## generate_keyframes
-Generic script to generate keyframes for all files of a given extension using kagefunc's `generate_keyframes` function.
+Generic script to generate keyframes for all files of a given extension.
+Heavily inspired by kagefunc's `generate_keyframes`, but made to work as a standalone script for timers.
+Special thanks to begna
+for helping me with writing
+big parts
+of this.

 ### Arguments:
 | Argument | Arg | Description |